ATPs/DecoyPYratPlus/README.md

   * DecoyPYratPlus introduces single mutation to the peptides which cannot be solved by shuffling.
 Mutation can be substitution, insertion or deletion.
 AA frequency in decoy database is almost unchanged.
 * an option of `--all_shuffle_mimic` is provided.
 The decoy sequences peptides will all be shuffled, nor just revert of the sequence.
   * **Note: It may be a bad idea, since shuffle every decoy peptides will make it much larger of the decoy searching space**

+## how it works
+* gzipped and multiple files were combined together and output to file defined by `--target` file.
+If not set, target sequencces won't be saved.
+Note: `I` will be changed to `L` in default.
+* If `checkSimilar` is not set, it runs the same as `DecoyPYrat`
+* If `checkSimilar` is enabled,
+  *  if `all_shuffle_mimic` is not enabled
+     *  it first run the same as `DecoyPYrat`
+     *  target protein is digested with number of `miss_cleavage` allowed.
+Here, only cut at the C-terminal of cleavage sites.
+The target peptide filtered by `min_peptide_length` and `max_peptide_length`
+     *  The decoy proteins were processed one by one.
+Get possible decoy peptides through digestion with miss-cleavage allowed.
+If after considering N=D, Q=E, GG=N, no decoy peptides were identified in target database, save the decoy protein.
+Otherwise, shuffle the decoy peptide only and do not change the other parts of the protein and get the new decoy protein.
+Keep the new decoy protein if has fewer peptides that can be identified in target database.
+Repeat at most 10 rounds until the decoy protein shares no common peptide with the target database.
+Repeat additionally `max_iterations * 2` rounds by shuffling decoy peptides with mutation allowed.
+Stop until the new decoy protein shared no peptides in target database.
+  *  if `all_shuffle_mimic` is enabled, almost the same as above. the differences are:
+     *  it first run the same as `DecoyPYrat`, but the peptides were shuffled instead of reversed when first generated.
+     *  the max number of shuffling decoy peptides with mutation were changed to `max_iterations * 5`.

 --------

 # DecoyPYrat